Shopware SEO: The Ultimate Guide

 The meta description is one of a web page’s meta tags.
 With this meta information, webmasters can briefly sketch out the content and quality of a web page.

-Learn more heavily influence its rankings, both directly and indirectly.
+Learn more, both directly and indirectly.
 What does this mean?
 Using important keywords in your title will help to rank your pages for those keywords.
 And once your pages are ranking, you want users to click on your snippet instead of your competitors’.
 Together with the URL, the title and meta description heavily influence whether or not a user will click on your snippet.
 Think of them as your elevator pitch.

 It’s thus important to think carefully about what you put into your titles and meta descriptions.
 You can save a lot of time by defining smart defaults for them.
 In most cases, these should lead to a good title and meta description, and if you want to overwrite them because it’s a really important page, you can do so, as described in the next section.